flowchart LR

 The plot shows rapid convergence at Domain through Order (above 0.98 by epoch 2) and a more gradual climb at Genus and Species.
 The Species F1 curve is the one to watch: it reflects the model’s ability to resolve the finest-grained taxonomic distinctions, which is the most challenging and practically relevant task.

-5 Checkpoint Inspection
+5 Checkpoint inspection

 After each evaluation epoch, DeepTaxa saves a checkpoint file (.pt) containing everything needed to resume training or run inference: